raiden-network/spec/service_contracts.rst

 Deployment
 ------------

-Anybody (with enough ETH to cover the gas costs) can deploy a ServiceRegistry smart contract.

-The deployer chooses
+The deployer of a ServiceRegistry instance chooses

    * the token for registration
    * the controller